Red Curry - Duck

 Tips

-For the beef it is recommended to marinade it in half the paste and add it while frying the paste.
-You do not include the lychee fruit with beef.
+For the beef, it is recommended to marinade it in half the paste and add it while frying the paste.
+You do not include the lychee fruit with the beef.

-The lychee fruit should not be cooked but just warm.
+The lychee fruit should not be cooked but just warmed through.
 Resting the duck will keep it moist and allow the flavours to be absorbed.
 Cut thick (against the grain) slices to serve.

-The colour of the curry will be dependant on the red chillies used.
+The colour of the curry will be dependent on the red chillies used.

 The deeper the red, the more traditional the curry!